Niloufar97/MunicipalityTax/README.md

 - **Scalar** (for API documentation and testing)

 ## 💻 Application Type
-I decided to build a **Web API** application instead of a desktop or console app.
+I decided to build a **Web API** application for this task.
 I chose Web API mostly because this task was about showing my skills, and I thought this way is a good example of how I usually build things.
+Also, Web APIs are a clean way to separate backend logic and make it easy to connect with different types of clients in the future, like web or mobile apps.ings.

 ## 🗄️ Database
 I didn’t ignore the database file — it is included in the project so reviewers can clone and test it easily.
 The database contains the tax records.